davegreen/davegreen.github.io/_posts/2018-04-26-using-vsts-for-building-and-hosting-powershell-modules.md

 Invoke-psake @psake
 ```

 OK! so hopefully you can implement this file to build your manifest and nuspec file, so you could run your **nuget pack** and **nuget push**, then call it a day, right?
 Kind of...
 But wouldn't it be easier for someone else to do the pack and push?
 Enter VSTS Package Management!
-You've been commiting all this to source control right?!
+You've been committing all this to source control right?!

 ## Building the steps for 'pack and push'